ag-rust/Space-Invaders/README.md

 - Scoring system
     - Add to score when you kill enemies
     - When you win, add to score depending on how quick you were
+      - Track when the game started and delta between now and then
+      - Show that score
+      - Keep track of high scores
 - Show message when you die
 - Show message when you win